ju-baer/Scene2Sim/docs/quickstart.md

 # Quick Start Guide

-Get AD-SimLite running in 5 minutes with this step-by-step guide.
+Get Scene2Sim running in 5 minutes with this step-by-step guide.

 ## Installation